Discover Romania : Current issues

 The institutions tasked with examining the Communist period were set up late: the National Council for the Study of the Securitate Archives, launched in 1999, only began to function properly in the mid-2000s, leaving plenty of time to sort through these archives and destroy the most compromising ones.
 Created in 2005, the Institute for the Investigation of the Crimes of Communism and the Memory of Romanian Exile (IICCMER) has undertaken a major task of investigation and remembrance.

 In 2006, President Băsescu officially condemned communism in a speech to Parliament.
 But the work of remembrance remains incomplete.
-Apart from civil society initiatives, such as the Timișoara Revolution Memorial and the Sighet Memorial, no public institution has yet been created to recount this past, although a museum project is on the drawing board in Bucharest.
+Apart from initiatives by civil society, such as the Timișoara Revolution Memorial or the Sighet Memorial to the Victims of Communism, no public institution has yet been created to tell the story of this past, although a museum project is on the drawing board in Bucharest.

 Corruption: the great battle